MarkLee131/oss-fuzz-gen/docs/DOCKER_SETUP.md

 - Runs one LogicFuzz experiment against `conti-benchmark/cjson.yaml` using the model specified via `LOGICFUZZ_MODEL` (default: `qwen3-coder-plus`).

 ## 3. Run experiments inside the container
 `report/docker_run.py` is a thin wrapper around `run_logicfuzz.py`.
-It expects an already running Fuzz Introspector service (typically started from `Dockerfile.fuzz-introspector`) and executes the workflow.
+It expects an already running Fuzz Introspector service (started from a separate container) and executes the workflow.
 Reports remain as raw artifacts under `results/` and can be visualized later with `python -m report.web`.

 ```bash
 # 1) Configure your LLM API keys following the example config file